awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 ### Migrating LOBs from Oracle 12c<a name="CHAP_Troubleshooting.Oracle.12cLOBs"></a>

-AWS DMS can use two methods to capture changes to an Oracle database, BinaryReader and Oracle LogMiner\.
+AWS DMS can use two methods to capture changes to an Oracle database, Binary Reader and Oracle LogMiner\.
 By default, AWS DMS uses Oracle LogMiner to capture changes\.
 However, on Oracle 12c, Oracle LogMiner does not support LOB columns\.
-To capture changes to LOB columns on Oracle 12c, use BinaryReader\.
+To capture changes to LOB columns on Oracle 12c, use Binary Reader\.

-### Switching Between Oracle LogMiner and BinaryReader<a name="CHAP_Troubleshooting.Oracle.LogMinerBinaryReader"></a>
+### Switching Between Oracle LogMiner and Binary Reader<a name="CHAP_Troubleshooting.Oracle.LogMinerBinaryReader"></a>

-AWS DMS can use two methods to capture changes to a source Oracle database, BinaryReader and Oracle LogMiner\.
+AWS DMS can use two methods to capture changes to a source Oracle database, Binary Reader and Oracle LogMiner\.
 Oracle LogMiner is the default\.
-To switch to using BinaryReader for capturing changes, do the following:
+To switch to using Binary Reader for capturing changes, do the following:

-**To use BinaryReader for capturing changes**
+**To use Binary Reader for capturing changes**

 1. Sign in to the AWS Management Console and select DMS\.

 1. Select **Endpoints**\.

-1. Select the Oracle source endpoint that you want to use BinaryReader\.
+1. Select the Oracle source endpoint that you want to use Binary Reader\.

 1. Select **Modify**\.